 - appropriate references (see below) to the literature on the subject to support facts, assertions and opinions; all quotations should be fully referenced

-A bibliography should be included at the end of the text containing details of all books, articles papers, etc which have been referred to in the text.
-The bibliography should only include references cited in the text.
-These should be arranged in alphabetical order according to the surname of the first author.
+References should be included at the end of the text containing details of all books, articles papers, etc. which have been referred to in the text.
+The references should be arranged in alphabetical order according to the surname of the author.
 The following details should be included: author and initials, full title and subtitle, place of publication, publisher, date, and page references (for direct quotations).
 References to journal articles must include the volume and number of the journal.

-Where possible, details should be provided of the web address for material which is available on the Internet.
-In this case the date the material was read should be provided.
+Where possible, details should be provided of the web address for materials available on the Internet.
+In this case the date the material was read should be provided in brackets ().

-The layout should adhere to the following convention:
+The layout should adhere to the following conventions:

-Flynn, N (2002) ‘Explaining New Public Management: The Importance of Context’, in K McLaughlin, S Osborne and E Ferlie (eds.)
-New Public Management: current trends and future prospects, London, Routledge
+Flynn, N. (2002), ‘Explaining New Public Management: The Importance of Context’, in K McLaughlin, S. Osborne and E. Ferlie (eds.)
+New Public Management: current trends and future prospects,

 Charts, Diagrams, Figures and Tables